lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 ## About the Climbers in the Dataset

+Special guests include:
-Megan, better known as <a href="https://www.instagram.com/fearlesstofu/">@fearlesstofu</a> in social media, kindly submitted her survey responses as well as those of a strong climbing friend, Nelson <a href="https://www.instagram.com/aloeveraelephant/">@aloeveraelephant</a>.
-I'll see how typical we all are and try to assess our relative strengths and weaknesses (we're nicely spread out in max V grade which makes for especially aesthetic plots!)
-Then, based on my findings (and taking into what I've learned in all my covid reading), I'll present a practical training assessment including strenth targets and ratios (aka, my winter plans).
+Megan, better known as <a href="https://www.instagram.com/fearlesstofu/">@fearlesstofu</a> in social media, and her strong climbing friend, Nelson <a href="https://www.instagram.com/aloeveraelephant/">@aloeveraelephant</a>.
+Our data points will be highlighted against the masses surveyed anonymously to show our relative strengths and weaknesses.

 <style>
 .float-container {
-  width: 80%; margin: auto
+  width: 100%; margin: auto
 }
 .float-child {
   width:  50%;